okekolawolesunday009/devops-stage-4/README.md

 ## Features

 - Create and delete VPCs (Linux bridges)
-- Create and delete network namespaces
+- Create and delete network namespaces (subnets)
-- Attach namespaces to VPCs using veth pairs
+- Attach namespaces (subnets) to VPCs using veth pairs
 - Assign gateway IPs to VPCs
-- Peer and unpeer namespaces with VPCs
+- Peer and unpeer VPCs
+- Public/private subnets (with NAT for public)
-- List and clean up VPCs
+- List and clean up VPCs and namespaces

 ## Environment Variables